truera/trulens/docs/trulens_eval/getting_started/core_concepts/index.md

 - `Completion`, `Generation`.
 The process or result of LLM responding to some `Prompt`.

 - `Component`.
 Part of an `Application` giving it some capability.
-Typical components include:
+Common components include:

   - `Retriever`